snophey/snophey.github.io/_posts/2024-01-21-graalvm-with-native-libs.markdown

 ...
 ```

-With this metadata file in hand, all that is left to do is to point GraalVM to it during the build process, so we update
+With this metadata file in hand, all that is left to do is to point GraalVM to it during the build process.
+So we update
 the `quarkus.native.additional-build-args` property in our `application.properties` file:

 ```